How much inventory is too much inventory? Good question. There’s a big difference between buffer stock and excess inventory.

 In the restaurant industry, there are a few ways to sell surplus inventory without taking a loss.

 - Find other uses for the products.
 Have ingredients that are going to go bad soon?
 Use menu engineering to add a new drink or dish that utilizes them.
-You can even use this as a marketing idea.
+You can even use this as one of your restaurant marketing strategies.
 Call them specials or limited-time offerings to increase demand and use up that excess stock.

 - Sell it off during happy hour.
 Cutting the price of a product is a classic way of increasing demand.
 Happy hour is a classic bar promotion that gives you the ability to limit those price cuts and increase demand.
+You can do the same with an LTO food promotion.
 Discount prices won't get you as much of a return, but they're a great way to push products that are nearing end-of-life.

 - Donate it to a good cause.
 Any nonalcoholic items you have an excess of may be useful to a not-for-profit.
 Though you won't see an immediate return, donations have tax advantages for your business.
 Not to mention you'll build goodwill in your area.